89 Notable alumni of

 -

-Elena Korosteleva is a dissident academic researcher and principal investigator focusing on governance, democratisation, complexity and resilience.
+Elena Korosteleva is an academic researcher and principal investigator focusing on governance, democratisation, complexity and resilience.
 She is Professor of Politics and Global Sustainable Development and Director of the Institute for Global Sustainable Development at the University of Warwick and is visiting professor at the Oxford Belarus Observatory at the Oxford University.

 -